Tommy Hazouri: Later years and death

 Hazouri underwent a lung transplant in July 2020 at the Mayo Clinic.
 He died at his home in Jacksonville on September 11, 2021, following complications from the transplant.

 A special election for the vacant seat on the City Council was held on December 7, 2021.
-Democrat Tracye Polson and Republican Nick Howland each got roughly 36% of the vote, and will face each other in a runoff on February 22, 2022.
+Democrat Tracye Polson and Republican Nick Howland each got roughly 36% of the vote.
+Howland won the February 22, 2022 runoff election with 51.8% of the vote.

+Personal life

+Hazouri was married to Carol Hazouri, who has been a school teacher at Crown Point Elementary School in Mandarin for over 35 years.
+They have a son Thomas Hazouri Jr..
+His cousin, Donna Deegan, was elected Mayor of Jacksonville in the 2023 election.

+His son Thomas Hazouri Jr. a former teacher at Mayport Elementary School, is serving a seven year federal sentence after pleading guilty to distributing child sexual abuse videos.